Using Supervised Learning to Construct the Best Regularization Term and the Best Multiresolution Analysis: Introduction

 In signal processing, noise is a general term for unwanted (and, in general, unknown) modifications that a signal may suffer from during capture, storage, transmission, processing or conversion, and noise reduction is the recovery of the original signal from the noise-corrupted one.
 In this paper, a special method is found from the perspective of removing noises that occur during data transfer.
 Since the notion of noise is quite vague, and it is often very difficult to model its structure or its origins, it is important to present a model as close to reality as possible.
 To make denoising model closer to reality, here, the approach is learning from sample signals.
-In fact, our proposed method is somewhat like the interpolation issue in numerical analysis or regression issue in statistics.
-In numerical analysis or statistics, when we have $y_1,\cdots , y_m$ corresponding to $x_1,\cdots ,x_m$ in a domain (a real interval), the discussion is finding an $F$ such that $F(x_i)=y_i$ for every $i;~1\leq i\leq m$ or an $F$ such that is minimizer of the function $\Phi(F)=\sum_{i=1}^m|F(x_i)-y_i|^2$.
-Therefore, after that $F(x)$ corresponds to the $x$ for every $x$ in the domain.
-In fact, the function $F$ is obtained according to sets of $\{x_1,x_2,\cdots, x_m\}, \{y_1,y_2,\cdots, y_m\}$.
-Here, we work with the Hilbert Spaces instead of the 1-dimensional Euclidean Space and the sets $\{f_1,f_2,\cdots, f_m\}, \{g_1,g_2,\cdots , g_m\}$ in a Hilbert Space instead of the sets $\{x_1,x_2,\cdots, x_m\}, \{y_1,y_2,\cdots, y_m\}$ in the 1-dimensional Euclidean Space.
 In the remainder of this section, the main problem of this paper will be introduced in terms of removing the signal's noise in a practical application:\\ \\ Suppose $f$ is an image which is recorded in a place.
 This image will be transferred to another place.
 What is received is an image $g$ that is a noisy version of image $f$, i.e. $g=f+e$ where $e$ is an unknown noise.
 In general, there is not much information about noise $e$.
 Noise $e$ can be different in different conditions such as different types of weather, different distances, etc. But suppose $f_1,f_2,\cdots , f_m$ are certain contractual signals between the sender and the receiver (in other words, the sender and the receiver have these finite signals in advance) and these pre-defined signals are sent at the outset of each connection before sending the recorded image.
 Because the receiver also has these signals, this action can be beneficial to the process.
 Suppose $g_1,g_2,\cdots , g_m$ are the signals that are received by the receiver (corresponding signals of $f_1,f_2,\cdots ,f_m$).
 Then, because the receiver has $f_1,f_2, \cdots , f_m$ in advance, they become aware of a collection of noises: $e_i=g_i-f_i$ for every $i;~1\leq i\leq m$.
 Therefore; because this action always occurs just before a recorded image is sent, by having this collection of noises, the receiver will have more information around noise $e=g-f$ and can act much better in the process of denoising.
 Here, we define $(f_i,g_i)$ for $i=1,\cdots ,m$ a {\it training set}.
 However, the challenge is finding a denoising mathematical model in which this training set can play a role in the process of denoising for $g$.
 From the point of machine learning language, $f_i$'s and $g_i$'s are called objects (inputs) and labels (outputs) respectively and the challenge is finding an appropriate supervised learning algorithm regarding them.